AWS Organizations – Policy-Based Management for Multiple AWS Accounts

 Here are some resources that will help you to get started with AWS Organizations:

 - AWS Organizations User Guide.

 - Centrally Manage Multiple AWS Accounts with AWS Organizations (re:Invent presentation).

 - AWS Account Best Practices (AWS SA presentation).

 Things to Know

-AWS Organizations is available today in all AWS regions except China (Beijing) and AWS GovCloud (US) and is available to you at no charge (to be a bit more precise, the service endpoint is located in US East (Northern Virginia) and the SCPs apply across all relevant regions).
+AWS Organizations is available today in all AWS regions except China (Beijing) and AWS GovCloud (US) and is available to you at no charge (to be a bit more precise, the service endpoint is located in US East (N. Virginia) and the SCPs apply across all relevant regions).
 All of the accounts must be from the same seller; you cannot mix AWS and AISPL (the local legal Indian entity that acts as a reseller for AWS services accounts in India) in the same Organization.